ycw66/tx_service/doc/lock.md

 - Optimistic: fail and abort when conflict occurs;
 - Pessimistic: block and wait for other lock released when conflict occurs.

-(1) In MonographDB, we conbine it with read and write operations, the definition of CcProtocol is:
+(1) In EloqDB, we conbine it with read and write operations, the definition of CcProtocol is:
 ```
 enum class CcProtocol
 {